pagkly/Zed/Investopedia3/Group of Seven (G-7).md

 ## How the Group of Seven (G-7) Works

-The major purpose of the G-7 is to discuss and sometimes act in concert to help resolve [global problems](https://www.investopedia.com/terms/u/un-global-compact.asp), with a special focus on economic issues.
-Since its inception in the early 1970s, the group has discussed [financial crises](https://www.investopedia.com/terms/f/financial-crisis.asp), monetary systems, and major world crises, such as oil shortages.
+The major purpose of the G-7 is to discuss and sometimes act in concert to help resolve [[global problems]](https://www.investopedia.com/terms/u/un-global-compact.asp), with a special focus on economic issues.
+Since its inception in the early 1970s, the group has discussed [[financial crises]](https://www.investopedia.com/terms/f/financial-crisis.asp), monetary systems, and major world crises, such as oil shortages.

 The G-7 has also launched initiatives to fund issues and relieve crises where it sees an opportunity for joint action.
-Those efforts include several aimed at [debt relief for developing nations.](https://www.investopedia.com/articles/markets-economy/090616/5-countries-own-most-us-debt.asp)2
+Those efforts include several aimed at [[debt relief for developing nations.]](https://www.investopedia.com/articles/markets-economy/090616/5-countries-own-most-us-debt.asp)2

-In 1996, working with the [World Bank,](https://www.investopedia.com/articles/world-bank-definition/) the G-7 launched an initiative for the 42 heavily indebted poor countries (HIPC), along with a Multilateral Debt Relief Initiative (MDRI), a 2005 pledge to cancel the International Development Association debt of countries that have gone through the MDRI program.3
+In 1996, working with the [[World Bank,]](https://www.investopedia.com/articles/world-bank-definition/) the G-7 launched an initiative for the 42 heavily indebted poor countries (HIPC), along with a Multilateral Debt Relief Initiative (MDRI), a 2005 pledge to cancel the International Development Association debt of countries that have gone through the MDRI program.3

 ### $300 million